Saturday, May 26, 1973

 About the Song:

 The song came about in 1971 during Deep Purple’s visit to Montreux, Switzerland – home of the famed Montreux Jazz Festival.
-While the band were busy recording their Machine Head album at the Montreux Casino complex, a concert-goer shot off a flare gun during a show by Frank Zappa and the Mothers of Invention.
+Ian Paice, the band’s drummer, said, “We were fed up with traditional recording studios…We had played the Casino earlier that year, and the space was ideal” MM for recording their sixth album, Machine Head.
+The band went to see Frank Zappa and the Mothers of Invention at the Casino and a concert-goer shot off a flare gun during the show.
 The place caught fire and destroyed the venue.

-Deep Purple relocated to the practically deserted Montreux Grand Hotel to complete work on Machine Head.
-They converted hallways and stairwells into a makeshift studio.
+With their recording studio gone, Paice explained that they adjusted to new digs at Le Pavillion, a grand theater nearby that was closed for the winter.
+The band had already rented the Rolling Stones mobile studio and parked it outside, set up their gear inside, MM and converted hallways and stairwells into a makeshift studio.
 WK The band were were rushed to finish and wrote much of the material on the spot.
 However, “Smoke on the Water” serves as “evidence that perhaps sponaeity was a very good thing.”
 UCR

 Resources: